jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

     get = fmap fromList get
 ~~~~~

-A special case of these Extended modules is `Prelude.Extended`.
+A special case of these `.Extended` modules is `Prelude.Extended`.
 Since you will
 typically import `Prelude.Extended` into almost all modules in your application,
 it is a great way to add a bunch of (very) common imports from `base`, so import
 noise is reduced.